Battery operated cars have become the norm with Tesla leading the way with some innovative car designs.

 Most of the electric cars will be charged to 80 and 90 percent.
 Charging an electric car from 10% to 50% takes less time than charging from 80% to 100%.
 This is because the car loses charge as it tries to top it off.

-If you have the standard 60 kWh battery you get a range of 232 miles while the more powerful 85 kWh provides 300 miles.
-The battery while powerful comes for an extra $10,000.
-Using a 110 volt and at a rate of 5 miles for every hour of charge you should get to 300-mile charge at 52 hours.
-If you want to charge for shorter periods then use the 240-volt socket which gives 31 miles for an hour of charging.
+If you have the standard 60 kWh battery, you get a range of 232 miles while the more powerful 85 kWh provides 300 miles.
+The battery, while powerful, comes for an extra $10,000.
+Using a 110 volt and at a rate of 5 miles for every hour of charge, you should get to a 300-mile charge at 52 hours.
+If you want to charge for shorter periods, then use the 240-volt socket which gives 31 miles for an hour of charging.
 Charging for 300 miles will cost you 9.5 hours.

-To charge your Tesla model fast then get twin chargers in the car and connect them to a wall mounted 90 amp, 240 volts wall connector.
-This will increase the charging time to 62 miles per hour and for 300 miles will take you 4 hours and 45 minutes.
+To charge your Tesla model fast, get twin chargers in the car and connect them to a wall mounted 90 amp, 240 volt wall connector.
+This will increase the charging time to 62 miles per hour and for 300 miles, will take you 4 hours and 45 minutes.
 It is this system that enables Model S owners to charge faster than the rest.

 The time it takes to fully charge your Tesla model will be determined by the charging system that you have at home and how full your battery is.
 This means it can take you somewhere between one hour to 12 hours.
-When you head to a Tesla shop you will issue with mobile charging cord, and three adapters.
+When you head to a Tesla shop, you will be issued with a mobile charging cord, and three adapters.

 The NEMA 14-50 is similar to what you use in your clothes dryer and can be connected to a 240-volt wall outlet.
-With the charge, you can charge your Model S at hours and 10 ½ for the Model X. If you can always choose to upgrade your home charging unit and get between 6 to 10 hours charge.
+With the charge, you can charge your Model S in a few hours and 10 ½ for the Model X, if you can always choose to upgrade your home charging unit and get between 6 to 10 hours charge.
 Talk to your electrician for the upgrade.

-Charging prices vary and range for a low of $6.60 in Washington to a high of $21.00 in Hawaii.
+Charging prices vary and range from a low as $6.60 in Washington to a high of $21.00 in Hawaii.
 The cost of charging corresponds to the prices of electricity at the time.
-If you want to get lower charging amounts then it would be prudent to install solar panels at home.
+If you want to get lower charging amounts, then it would be prudent to install solar panels at home.
 You can even resupply extra amounts to the national grid and earn credits.
 Solar panels have a huge initial investment but you should break even after seven to eight years.
-You should also expect to use them for the next 20 years.
+You can also expect to use them for the next 20 years.

-The only charge to 100 per cent when you are doing long trips otherwise charge your battery to 90%.
-The debate is still on the optimized charge with some recommending 75% and others 50%.
+Only charge to 100 per cent when you are doing long trips; otherwise, charge your battery to 90%.
+The debate is still on about the optimized charge with some recommending 75% and others 50%.
 But how often you use the car and mileage needed before the next charging station will play a key role.
-Tesla has an innovative app that you can monitor your charge limit.
-This will help in long-lasting battery.
+Tesla has an innovative app with which you can monitor your charge limit.
+This will help your battery to last longer.

-If you realize that you are spending too much on electricity you may opt for solar power.
+If you realize that you are spending too much on electricity, you may opt for solar power.
 The panels have a high initial cost but you should be able to break even in a couple of years.
-You should use your solar panels for the next 20 years.
+You should be able to use your solar panels for the next 20 years.